INSIDE AMAZON My Story

 Release Date: May 1, 2021

-The memoir “Inside Amazon” examines Gisela Hausmann’s experiences as a small publisher, a top reviewer, an indie author, and a warehouse associate.
+The memoir “Inside Amazon” examines Gisela Hausmann’s experiences as a small publisher, an Amazon top reviewer, a Kindle author, and an AMZL warehouse associate.

 Q: First, the obvious question – Why did you write a memoir about your two decades of being connected with Amazon somehow?